Pediatric Sleep Specialist

 • Teeth grinding or jaw clenching

-Family Impact:
+Family Impact

 • Stress or conflict around bedtime

-• Concerns about child's development or behavior
+• Concerns about a child's development or behavior

-• Previous treatments that haven't been successful
+• Previous treatments that have not been successful